sbotond/phylosim/README.md

 Download an install
 -------------------

-The released packages are available from the [download page](http://github.com/sbotond/phylosim/downloads) and [CRAN](http://cran.r-project.org/web/packages/phylosim).
+The released packages are available from [CRAN](http://cran.r-project.org/web/packages/phylosim).

 Key features
 ------------